 Poconos ski and snowboard instructors are passionate about what they teach and experienced in preparing beginners for success on the slopes.
 From how to suit up properly to how to fall safely, let professionals guide you every step of the way.
 You'll find a wide variety of offerings for beginners, from children's programs to private lessons.
 See what a beginner ski lesson for adults looks like at Shawnee Mountain Ski Area: watch below as Pocono Television Host Brianna tries skiing for the first time.

-Looking for snowboarding lessons?
+Wondering what a Poconos kids snowboard lesson looks like?
 Watch kid reporter Zoey Gregory take a lesson at Ski Big Bear at Masthope Mountain and browse Poconos snowboarding options below.

 Slow and Steady

 Take your time practicing the basics on the beginner and novice trails!
-Concentrate on that slow and gentle turn so you can stay in control as you glide down the slopes.
+Concentrate on that slow and gentle turn so you can stay in control as you glide down the mountainside.
 Don’t forget that learning how to stop is an important part of the process.
 For skiers, you’ll need to master the wedge.
 For snowboarders, perfect your balance, and focus on edge control.
 Remember that everyone learns at their own pace!

 Top